 SAVING THE MONARCH BUTTERFLY

 Monarch butterflies are important culturally and ecologically across North America.
-Generations of schoolchildren have reared monarchs in classrooms, watching in wonder as striped caterpillars transform into large orange-and-black adult butterflies.
-The monarch's multigenerational migration is legendary — a journey of more than 2,000 miles from Mexico to Canada, undertaken by animals weighing less than a single gram.
+Generations have watched in wonder as yellow-and-black striped caterpillars fold into green-and-gold chrysalises and emerge as large orange-and-black butterflies.
+Monarch's multigenerational migration is legendary — a journey of up to 3,000 miles from Mexico to Canada, undertaken by animals weighing less than a gram.

 BACKGROUND

-In monarchs' overwintering groves, there were once so many butterflies that the sound of their wings was described as a rippling stream or a summer rain.
-Early newspaper descriptions described branches breaking under the weight of so many butterflies and depicted the masses of monarchs as “the personification of happiness.”
+In monarchs' overwintering groves, there were once so many butterflies that newspapers reported branches breaking under their weight and described the masses of monarchs as “the personification of happiness.”

-Historically monarchs across American prairie and grasslands would have numbered in the billions.
-In the late 1990s the clustered butterflies covered 45 acres of fir trees in their overwintering forests in Mexico, but over the past two decades monarchs have declined by 90% and in 2021 there were only 5 acres of eastern butterflies.
-Scientists estimate there needs to be a minimum of 15 acres of butterflies to be out of the danger zone of migratory collapse.
+Historically monarchs across U.S. grasslands would have numbered in the billions.
+In the late 1990s the clustered butterflies covered 45 acres of fir trees in their overwintering forests in Mexico, but over the past three decades monarchs have declined by 90%.
+Scientists estimate there needs to be a minimum of 15 acres of butterflies for the species to be out of the danger zone of migratory collapse, but the most recent count documented less than an acre of occupied trees.

-The monarch population west of the Rocky Mountains, which overwinters in California, is in even greater peril having declined by 95% over two decades.
-Numbering some 1.2 million in the 1990s — and having a brush with complete collapse in 2020 — in 2022 the butterflies rebounded to 247,000, eliciting a collective sigh of relief from butterfly enthusiasts.
+The monarch population west of the Rocky Mountains, which overwinters on the California coast, is also in great peril, having declined by 95% over two decades.
+Numbering some 1.2 million in the 1990s — and having a brush with complete collapse in 2020 — the population now hovers around 200,000 butterflies.

-Across their range, monarchs are threatened by pesticides, climate change, ongoing suburban sprawl, and fragmented and poisoned habitats as they navigate their way across the continent.
-They need a helping hand from the government, businesses and concerned individuals.
+Across their range, monarchs are threatened by pesticides, climate change, vehicle collisions, and fragmented and poisoned habitats as they navigate their way across North America.
+Conversion of their overwintering forests in Mexico to grow avocados for export to meet the United States’ unsustainable avocado consumption is a growing threat.
+Monarchs need a helping hand from the government, businesses, and concerned individuals.

 OUR CAMPAIGN

-We took our first big action for monarchs in August 2014, when the Center and allies petitioned to protect monarchs as "threatened" under the Endangered Species Act.
+We took our first big action for monarchs in 2014, when the Center and allies petitioned to protect monarchs as threatened under the Endangered Species Act.

-Unfortunately in December 2020, the U.S. Fish and Wildlife Service announced that monarchs' protection was "warranted but precluded" — meaning that although its scientists found that monarchs needed Endangered Species Act protection, that protection was being postponed indefinitely, with no safeguards for the species in the meantime.
+In late 2020 the U.S. Fish and Wildlife Service announced that monarchs’ protection was “warranted but precluded” — meaning that although the agency’s scientists found that monarchs needed Endangered Species Act protection, they were put on a waiting list.
+We filed a lawsuit and gained a deadline that forced the Service to finally propose the species for protection in 2024.

-And these beautiful butterflies are still declining.
-With the monarch population well below the thresholds at which government scientists predict the migrations could collapse, in 2020 the Center and more than 100 other groups called on Congress to significantly increase funding to $100 million per year to help conserve monarch butterflies and their habitat.
+With the monarch population well below the thresholds at which government scientists predict migrations could collapse, the Center and more than 100 other groups have repeatedly called on Congress to significantly increase funding to $100 million per year to help conserve the butterflies and their habitat.

-The Center is also working hard to save monarchs and all other imperiled species from pesticides like glyphosate and dicamba through our Environmental Health program.
+The Center is also working hard to save monarchs and other imperiled species from toxic pesticides, like glyphosate and dicamba, through our Environmental Health program.

 Check out our press releases to learn more about the Center's actions for monarch butterflies.